pattonsgirl/CS4900-AppSoftwareDev/Web_Dev/Homework 3.md

 3. In your component's template, update the `@for` loop to iterate over the new signal that holds the fetched data.
 Ensure your `track` expression uses a unique identifier from the API data, such as `item.id`.

 ### 4. git add, commit, and push
-1. Push your commits, including the updated `app.config.ts`, service, and component files, to your course **homework** repository.
+1. Push your commits, including the updated `app.config.ts`, service, and component files, to your `lastname-homework3` branch in your GROUP UI repository.

 # Rubric